-We all come up with new ideas for school library activities—or we get them from other librarians—and many seem fun and educational for students.
+School Librarians come up with lots of new ideas for school library activities—or we get them from other librarians—and many seem fun and educational for students.
 If the library is part of student scheduling, we can present a variety of these lessons at regular intervals, but for most of us, the biggest obstacle to implementing our ideas is how to get teachers to accept a lesson and bring classes to the library.

 We can’t expect teachers to waste their constrained class time on something that is “just fun.”
 We must convince them a library lesson visit is relevant to what students are studying in the classroom.
 So, whenever I find or imagine a great lesson idea, I ask myself 3 questions:

 - What subject curriculum standard does this best support?